Fogged observation window, paradox of experience in an SME, contemplative black and white

 The structural diagnostic as an act of leadership Commissioning a structural diagnostic is not an admission of weakness.
 It is an act of lucid leadership.
 You recognize that two decades inside a business produce a specific blindness, and you decide to give yourself the means to correct it.
 Owners who make this decision early avoid the forced ruptures that typically cost five to ten times more than the diagnostic itself.
 Those who wait do not do so out of poor judgment.
 They do so because the blindness this text describes is precisely what prevents them from seeing they need it.
 The threshold of an owner who commissions a structural diagnostic is never a visible crisis.
 It is an honest hunch: "I sense I am not seeing as clearly as before, and I want to know what I am missing before it becomes a crisis."

-Frequently asked questions How long does a Mirabilys structural diagnostic take?
+How long does a Mirabilys structural diagnostic take?

 Need a structured outside read?